mozzam4/bigbluebutton_mozzam/README.md

 For full technical documentation BigBlueButton -- including architecture, features, API, and GreenLight (the default front-end) -- see [https://docs.bigbluebutton.org/](https://docs.bigbluebutton.org/).

 BigBlueButton and the BigBlueButton Logo are trademarks of [BigBlueButton Inc](https://bigbluebutton.org) .

+This repository is cloned from BigBlueButton repository (https://github.com/bigbluebutton/bigbluebutton)  with some additional changes to frontend in html5/imports/ui/components/actions-bar/actions-dropdown/component.jsx.
+These changes were done as a part of Master Project to add taking meeting notes functionality.